roydegeest/rakwireless-docs/docs/en-us/datasheet/rak2287/interfaces.md

 RAK2287 card can support the high speed USB to SPI by STM32L412Kx, it includes a USB 2.0 compliant interface with maximum 480 Mb/s data rate, representing the interface for any communication with an external host application processor.
 The module itself acts as a USB device and can be connected to any USB host equipped with compatible drivers.
 For more information, please refer to the data sheet of [STM32L412Kx](https://static6.arrow.com/aropdfconversion/aa9551e10fd0227ad8a1e3981a1804037f0d680f/stm32l412t8.pdf).

-::: tip Note:
+::: tip 📝 NOTE
-:pencil: RAK2287-SPI
-version doesn't have this interface.
+RAK2287-SPI version doesn't have this interface.
 :::

 ## GPS_PPS